β‘ Lesson 18: Eevee Real-Time Rendering

 - Glass looks black:

-- Set material Blend Mode to Alpha Blend
+- Set the material Render Method to Blended

 - AO too dark/strong: